 Payment is due at the beginning of each session, and may be paid by credit card, etransfers, in cash or by cheque.
 Official receipts are issued upon payment.

 A minimum of 48 hours advance notice is requested for the cancellation and rescheduling of appointments.
-The full fee will be charged for missed appointments, and a $80 fee will be charged for cancellations with less than 24 hours notice for non-medical reasons.
+The full fee will be charged for missed appointments, and for cancellations with less than 24 hours notice for non-medical reasons.